 It is the mission of the Complex Photonic Systems (COPS) chair to perform advanced research on propagation and emission of light in complex nanophotonic metamaterials.
 We investigate new physical concepts and develop state-of-the-art techniques.
 We study photonic band gap crystals, Anderson localization and diffusion of light, wavefront shaping, and related phenomena.
 Our curiosity driven research is of interest to industrial partners and provides enabling technology for applications in optical signal processing, lighting, medical and biophysical imaging.
 We train junior scientists with advanced technology and methodology in order to perform in multidisciplinary teams, and to successfully communicate to a broad audience.

-COPS is guided by Willem Vos (chair holder, NWO-Vici recipient, OSA fellow), Allard Mosk (NWO-Vidi, and ERC recipient), and Ad Lagendijk (NWO-Spinoza recipient, KNAW member, part time with Amolf).
-Part time affiliated senior-scientists are Pepijn Pinkse (from MESA+ Applied Nanophotonics, NWO-Vici recipient) and Bill Barnes (from the University of Exeter).
+COPS is guided by Willem Vos (chair holder, NWO-Vici recipient, Fellow of APS and OSA), Allard Mosk (NWO-Vidi, and ERC recipient), and Ad Lagendijk (NWO-Spinoza recipient, KNAW member).
+Part time affiliated senior-scientists are Pepijn Pinkse (MESA+ Applied Nanophotonics, NWO-Vici recipient) and Bill Barnes (University of Exeter).

 Five recent highlights: